 1. You Experience Pain in Your Lower Back

-2. You Lack Power and Stability in Your Upper Body Strength
+2. You Lack Power & Stability in Your Upper Body

-3. You Lie on the Floor and Feel Like Your Spine is Sagging
+3. You Lie on the Floor & Feel Like Your Spine is Sagging

-This core strength test involves lying on the floor with your knees bent, hands down at your side, and your spine resting on an imaginary line.
-If your core muscles are weak, you will find yourself sagging towards the ground.
-Picture a clothesline that is sagging under the weight of wet, heavy clothes.
-A strong core will allow you to lay on a flat surface without sagging much.
+Picture this: you're lying on your back with your knees bent, hands resting by your sides, and your spine resting on an imaginary line.
+If your core muscles are weak, you'll find that your back is sagging towards the ground.

 4. When You Bend Over, Your Stomach is Sticking Out More Than Usual

-5. You Feel Your Back and Shoulders Sagging and Tightening up During Weight Lifting
+5. You Feel Your Back & Shoulders Sagging and Tightening up During Weight Lifting

 6. You Have Difficulty Standing Up From a Squatting Position Without Using Your Hands for Support

-7. You lack Balance and Stability in Your Lower Body Strength and Coordination
+7. You Lack Balance and Stability in Your Lower Body

 8. You Experience Pain in Your Lower Abdomen or Back